ammodramus/coalseam/README.md

 Use `make` to compile the program.
 (See the `Makefile` for options.)

 See `coalped --help` and `pedsim --help` for usage and features.

+`coalseam` is available under the GPLv3 license.
+See LICENSE.txt for details.